vadimshavlovski/task_generator/README.md

 ### Application
-It is a simple web application for tasks generation ☺
+It is a simple web application for tasks generation :sunglasses: :sunny:

 ### Technologies
 - Java 8